MikeyClausen/Prediction-of-Product-Sales/README.md

 ### Model Recomendation

-*   Overall the best option is a the tuned Forest Regressor Model, Little Bias.
+*   Overall the best option is the tuned Forest Regressor Model, Little Bias.
 Still had some but far less than other models used.

 ## Limitations & Next Steps